Peer Review Week

 Peer Review Week is an annual scholarly communication event celebrating the value of peer review.
-It takes place globally during the September in a multitude of locations both on- and offline.
+It has taken place globally every September since 2015 in a multitude of locations both on- and offline.
 Typical activities include blogs, webinars, video and social media.
-Since 2016, each week has been themed, with the most recent focussing on "Identity in Peer Review".

-Over 35 organizations now participate in the planning of the week, including scholarly societies, university libraries, publishers, vendors, funders and more.
+Since 2016, each week has been themed.
+The number of organizations involved in the planning of the week, including scholarly societies, university libraries, publishers, vendors, funders and more, had increased to 55 in 2025, starting from "over 20" in the early years.

 History

 Peer Review Week was founded in 2015.
 Founding organisations included ORCID, ScienceOpen, Sense about Science and Wiley (publisher).